Darién Province: Place names

-The name originates from the language spoken by the Cueva, an Indigenous tribe destroyed by the white European conquistadors during the 16th century.
+The name originates from the language spoken by the Cueva, an Indigenous tribe destroyed by the European conquistadors during the 16th century.
 The Tanela River, which flows toward Atrato, was Hispanicized to Darién; the region and its communities took the same name.
 Santa María la Antigua del Darién, the first city founded in Tierra Firme, also took its name from the river.
 Subsequently, the region's boundaries were defined by the Gulf of Urabá.

 History

 Darién Province has been inhabited by indigenous people for thousands of years.
 Evidence based on soil erosion suggests slash-and-burn agriculture at the latest 4000 years ago.
 Disappearance of paleobotanical evidence of this culture coincides with the arrival of European colonists, which likely decimated this population.

 In 1508, the Spanish Crown decided to colonize the mainland, the chosen area extending from Cabo Gracias a Dios in western Central America (in the present boundary between Nicaragua and Honduras) to Cabo de la Vela, Venezuela in the east.
 The provinces on the mainland were Nueva Andalucía, between the Atrato River in the Gulf of Uraba and the Cabo de la Vela in Venezuela and Castilla del Oro (or Veragua), which stretched from the Atrato River to Cabo Gracias a Dios in Central America.

 The Governor of Nueva Andalucía was Alonso de Ojeda and the mayor of Castilla del Oro was Diego de Nicuesa, who became the first governor of the Isthmus of Panama.
 Diego de Nicuesa founded Nombre de Dios in 1510.
 Martín Fernández de Enciso founded Santa Maria la Antigua del Darién, west of the Gulf of Urabá, in September 1510 on the advice of Vasco Núñez de Balboa, who had arrived at those lands earlier with Rodrigo de Bastidas.

 On September 1, 1513, Balboa went in search of the South Sea with 190 Spaniards and 1,000 Indigenous people.
-He sighted the sea on September 25, 1513, and stole it on September 29 in the Gulf of San Miguel.
+He sighted the sea on September 25, 1513, and claimed it for the Spanish Crown on September 29 in the Gulf of San Miguel.